sadilak85/unWrapp/README.md

 <img src="https://github.com/sadilak85/unWrapp/blob/main/git_pics/Page2.png" width="30%">
 4) Login is crucial for Firebase Authentication (Email/Pass).
 5) Personal information such as the structure of the app (Background, text, albums, names, etc) is saved in Realtime Database as JSon data.
-6) Pictures/Videos in Storage need also this authentication
+6) Pictures/Videos in Storage need also this authentication , so we need a first time authentication (compulsory)

 ### Prerequisites